Thiplouv/my-ps/README.md

 My name is Thibault Plouviez.
 I am a 18 years old computer science student, based in Paris (France).

-I am passionated about Linux for a lot of time, and I always want to learn more.
+I have a passion for Linux for a lot of time, and I always want to learn more.

 I do think digging into kernel and /proc/ filesystem will be very fun !